JethroBaring/welldd/ADD_USER_IMPLEMENTATION.md

 #### Email Template Structure

-**Subject**: Welcome to Wellsync Dalaguete - Your Account Credentials
+**Subject**: Welcome to WellSync Dalaguete - Your Account Credentials

 **Body**:
 ```
 Hello [First Name] [Last Name],

-Your account has been created for the Wellsync Dalaguete Healthcare Information System.
+Your account has been created for the WellSync Dalaguete Healthcare Information System.

 Login Credentials:
 - Username: [email]